Skip to Navigation Skip to Content

 Overview

-The Diploma in Language (DipLang) and Diploma in Language and Culture (DipLangC) are exit qualifications for students who wish to complete a programme of study in one of the six core languages taught in the Department of Languages and Cultures: Chinese, French, German, Japanese, Portuguese, and Spanish.
+The Diploma in Language (DipLang) is a recognised and endorsed qualification for students who wish to complete a programme of study in one of the five core languages taught in the Department of Languages and Cultures: Chinese, French, German, Japanese, and Spanish.

 ^ Top of page